random-9/map-exercises/README.md

 # Map Exercises
 Part of Functional Programming coding exercise, focused on the .map method.

 This section will include questions which I have come across while learning functional programming.

 ## Introduction
 Map is a method on the array prototype in JavaScript.
 It takes one (required) parameter: the function you want called on each element in the array.
-A good practice would be to make a named function, making them resuseable.
+A good practice would be to make a named function, making them reuseable.

 ## Question 1
 Make a function named doubleEach. doubleEach takes in an array and returns an array where every element in the array is doubled.
 Do not use a loop.